How to Attract Long-Term Tenants

 A well-maintained rental property relieves you of the stress of emergencies and is also a viable measure in avoiding frequent turnovers.
 Living in a habitable rental space is every tenant’s right.
 Failure to conduct the necessary maintenance could find you guilty of non-compliance with state law.

-The best course of action that would avoid that scenario would be creating a maintenance plan.
+The best course of action that would avoid that scenario would be to create a maintenance plan.
+This will also ensure that your property is always ready to rent.
 Other steps include scheduling seasonal property inspections and incorporating preventive maintenance to catch problems before they become larger.

 Enhance Your Rental’s Security Systems

 Your tenant’s safety and comfort should be a top priority.
 Hence, it’s advisable to practice vigilance by employing preventive measures to ensure that robbers and vandals stay away.